Operation Teardrop

-Operation Teardrop was a United States Navy operation during World War II, conducted between April and May 1945, to sink German U-boats approaching the Eastern Seaboard that were believed to be armed with V-1 flying bombs.
+Operation Teardrop was a United States Navy operation during World War II, conducted between April and May 1945, to sink German U-boats approaching the Eastern Seaboard, that were believed to be armed with V-1 flying bombs.
 Germany had threatened to attack New York with V-1 flying bombs and rocket U-boats.
-After the war, it was determined the submarines had not been carrying either.
+After the war, it was discovered that the submarines had not been carrying either.

-Operation Teardrop was planned during late 1944 in response to intelligence reports which indicated that Germany was preparing a force of missile-armed submarines.
+Operation Teardrop was planned during late 1944 because of intelligence reports that Germany was preparing a force of missile-armed submarines.
 Two large U.S. Navy anti-submarine warfare task forces were set up.
 The plan was executed in April 1945 after several Type IX submarines put to sea from Norway bound for North America.
-While severe weather conditions in the North Atlantic Ocean greatly reduced the effectiveness of the four U.S. Navy escort carriers involved, long patrol lines of destroyer escorts detected and engaged most of the German submarines.
+While severe weather in the North Atlantic greatly reduced the effectiveness of the four U.S. Navy escort carriers involved, long patrol lines of destroyer escorts detected and engaged most of the German submarines.
 Aircraft of the Royal Canadian Air Force supported this effort.